Adriano Facchini (footballer)

-Adriano Facchini (born 12 March 1983) is a Brazilian professional footballer who plays as a goalkeeper.
+Adriano Facchini (born 12 March 1983) is a Brazilian former professional footballer who played as a goalkeeper.

 Club career

 Facchini was born in Xaxim, Santa Catarina.
 After playing youth football with Santos FC, he competed exclusively in his country's lower leagues.
 In 2009, aged 26, he moved to Portugal and signed for C.F.
 União, spending two years in the third division.

-In the summer of 2011, Facchini continued in the country and joined Primeira Liga side Gil Vicente FC, penning a three-year contract.
+In the summer of 2011, Facchini remained in the nation and joined Primeira Liga side Gil Vicente FC, penning a three-year contract.
 He made his debut in the competition on 12 August in a 2–2 home draw against S.L.
 Benfica, and was the undisputed starter for the Barcelos team during his spell.

-On 1 July 2015, after suffering relegation to the second tier, Adriano left the club and signed a one-year deal with Kardemir Karabükspor.
+On 1 July 2015, after suffering relegation to the Segunda Liga, Facchini left the club and signed a one-year deal with Kardemir Karabükspor.